CHN-MuXin/latex-mermaid/README.md

 3.  **Using an Output Directory (Out-of-Tree Builds)**

     If you compile your LaTeX document with an output directory (e.g., using the `-output-directory=build` flag), you **must** inform the `mermaid` package of this path.
-Use the `latexoutdir` option to specify the same path.
+Use the `latexoutputdir` option to specify the same path.
 This ensures that the package can correctly locate and process the generated diagram files.

     ```latex
     % Command line compilation